Vehicle Miles Traveled: Another Look At Our Evolving Behavior – Thursday, April 19

 “Travel on all roads and streets changed by -0.1% (-0.2 billion vehicle miles) for February 2018 as compared with February 2017.
 Travel for the month is estimated to be 226.7 billion vehicle miles.”
 The 12-month moving average was unchanged month-over-month and 1.1% year-over-year.
 If we factor in population growth, the 12-month MA of the civilian population-adjusted data (age 16-and-over) is down 0.06% month-over-month and unchanged year-over-year.

 Here is a chart that illustrates this data series from its inception in 1971.
 It illustrates the “Moving 12-Month Total on ALL Roads,” as the DOT terms it.
-As we can readily see, the Great Recession had a substantial impact on our driving habits, but have bounced back since.
+As we can readily see, the Great Recession had a substantial impact on our habits, but have bounced back since.

 The rolling 12-month miles traveled contracted from its all-time high for 39 months during the stagflation of the late 1970s to early 1980s, a double-dip recession era.
 The most recent decline lasted for 85 months, the trough in November 2011, 48 months from the previous high.
 The latest data point is another all-time high.